Urban Forestry Offices of Major American Cities

 City of Lincoln: Our Community Forest - of Parks and Recreation Department is the section that provides maintenance, and upkeep of 99 miles of trails, 114 parks, gardens, plazas, malls, islands and/or conservancies (covering nearly 5100 acres), 11 outdoor pools, 8 recreation centers, two dog run parks, and over 127,800 city trees in Lincoln.

-City of Reno: Urban Forestry - Our urban forest encompasses trees and vegetation on both public and private property within the city limits.
+City of Reno: Urban Forestry Commission - Our urban forest encompasses trees and vegetation on both public and private property within the city limits.
 A dedicated staff of arborists and a professional Urban Forester maintain over 22,000 publicly owned trees in city parks and along public streets.
 Their work is vital to both public safety and tree preservation.

 New Jersey Department of Environmental Protection - Division of Parks and Forestry Community Forestry Program ensures more livable communities through the care and management of trees.